6 Secret Beach Towns in Spain

 Viveiro

 Overlooked by its castle, this ancient walled town has become a bit more popular since appearing in the hit show "Game of Thrones."
 However, while Spaniards are generally aware of this beautiful town, it hasn't made much of a blip on the international tourism radar.
-Less than a two-hour drive from the city of Valencia, Peniscola is home to a picture-perfect old town, stunning views over the Mediterranean, and numerous sandy beaches worth exploring.
+Less than a two-hour drive from Valencia, Peniscola is home to a picture-perfect old town, stunning views over the Mediterranean, and numerous sandy beaches worth exploring.

-Galicia in northwest Spain is full of hidden gems -- particularly the northern coastline (Rías Altas), with its many wild and uncrowded beaches.
-The small town and fishing port of Cedeira offers up pretty scenery, as well as ample eateries to keep folks well-fed.
+Galicia in northwest Spain is full of hidden gems—particularly the northern coastline (Rías Altas), with its many wild and uncrowded beaches.
+The small town and fishing port of Cedeira offers up pretty scenery and ample eateries to keep folks well-fed.
 Playa de la Magdalena is the town's main beach, with a small chiringuito (beach bar hut) at one end.
-It's very clean, quiet, and safe, and a great option for kids.
-There are numerous tiny sandy coves to explore nearby, as well as rugged cliffs to walk along.
-There's also another big stretch of white sand at Playa de Vilarube, where the river, Rio das Mestas, meets the sea.
-Vilarube is a good surf spot, but it's also a lovely place to swim in the warm pools left by the tide.
-Its setting makes for some spectacular sunsets, too.
+It's clean, quiet, safe, and a great option for kids.

-Es Grau on the northeast coast of Minorca is a nearly perfect beach town for families.
-The shallow turquoise waters are ideal for small children (and adults), and while the sand may not be white, it is soft and there is lots of it.
-The beach backs on to S'Albufera des Grau nature reserve, and you can catch a small boat from the village to other more remote beaches like Cala des Tamarells, a great spot for snorkeling.
-The village itself is picturesque, with a handful of bars, restaurants, and shops, though not much else.
-Minorca is generally a low-key and family-friendly island, and much quieter than its neighbors Majorca and Ibiza, but the northern coast is the quietest area of all.
-There are no resorts or huge hotels in this area, yet it is still only a 15-minute drive from Mahon, the capital city.
+Es Grau, on the northeast coast of Minorca, is a nearly perfect beach town for families.
+The shallow turquoise waters are ideal for small children (and adults), and while the sand may not be white, it is soft, and there is lots of it.
+The beach backs onto S'Albufera des Grau nature reserve, and you can catch a small boat from the village to other more remote beaches like Cala des Tamarells, an excellent spot for snorkeling.